 There are over 100 different types of quinoa, but the most common types you’ll find are white, red, and black.
 White is the most common type of quinoa available in grocery stores, but red and black quinoa are also becoming easier to find.

-Is quinoa keto: health benefits of quinoa:
+Health benefits of quinoa:

 There are many properties of quinoa that make it beneficial to health.
 Quinoa is high in many vitamins and minerals and is also gluten free so it is safe for those with celiac disease or who are gluten intolerant.
 It is also popular with vegans and vegetarians because it is one of the few plant based foods that contains all 9 essential amino acids, making it a complete protein.